Sony Vaio U series: Keyboard

 The compact USB keyboard resembles a laptop keyboard.
 It folds in the middle, and has a TrackStik mouse pointer in the center.
 When folded, the unit is approximately the same width and height of the U-series unit, and about half the thickness.
 Original U50 and U70p units had a faulty Synaptics driver which sometimes caused USB HID input device conflicts.
 Recent driver updates have resolved this issue.

 TrackStik and mouse buttons

 The pointing-head is on the right side of the unit below the directional pad.
 The mouse buttons are on the left side of the unit, no matter what orientation it is used in.
 When rotated into portrait mode, the options key, brightness, and onscreen keyboard button are remapped to the mouse buttons, and the previous mouse buttons become the new modifier buttons.

 The TrackStick has a rubber tip that can be worn out after repeated use.
-You can get a replacement tip from Sony parts.
+User could get a replacement tip from Sony parts.

 CompactFlash slot

-This slot will accommodate a Type-II CompactFlash device, provided there are Windows XP drivers for such a device.
+This slot can accommodate a Type-II CompactFlash device, provided there are Windows XP drivers for such a device.
 It will accept all valid CompactFlash memory cards.
 Some memory cards pulled from sealed MP3 devices such as iPods have been crippled as so not to be fully compliant as a regular memory card, and may not work.